temporalio/documentation/docs/cli/cmd-options.md

 ## interval

-Interval duration, e.g. 90m, or 90m/13m to include phase offset.
+Interval duration, such as 90m, or 90m/13m to include phase offset.

 ## ip